mrcnski/signor.dev/_posts/2021-12-19-review-of-system-76-launch.md

 date: 2021-12-19
 toc: true
 categories: reviews productivity
-description: AS an owner of an Ergodox EZ and a Planck EZ, I am basically an expert on mechanical keyboards as well as ergonomics.
+description: As an owner of an Ergodox EZ and a Planck EZ, I am basically an expert on mechanical keyboards as well as ergonomics.
 ---

 * Table of contents.